 Here’s another pretty extreme example of the Interchange Clearing Fee at work.
 In the statement period shown below the business’s gross processing volume was $26,524.
 As you can see, Wells Fargo assessed an Interchange Clearing Fee of 0.20% on $25,139.
 Wells Fargo surcharged 95% of the business’s volume!

-To make matters worse, this business was already being charged interchange-plus 1.80% and $0.50 before the addition of the clearing fee.
+To make matters worse, Wells Fargo already charged this business interchange-plus 1.80% and $0.50 before adding the clearing fee.
 The additional charge of 0.20% brought the business’s total markup to 2.00% and $0.50 on 95% of its volume.
 This remains one of the most excessive abuses of interchange-plus pricing we’ve ever seen.